U.S. charges seven in wide-ranging Chinese hacking effort | Technology

 U.S. charges seven in wide-ranging Chinese hacking effort

-The U.S. Justice Department said on Wednesday it has charged five Chinese residents and two Malaysian businessmen in a wide-ranging hacking effort.
+The U.S. Justice Department said on Wednesday it has charged five Chinese residents and two Malaysian businessmen in a wide-ranging hacking effort that encompassed targets from videogames to pro-democracy activists.

 ALSO READ